Phoebe (biblical figure): Background

 The name Phoebe means "pure", "radiant", or "bright"; and was the name of a Titan in Greek mythology.

 Some scholars believe Phoebe was responsible for delivering Paul's epistle to the Roman Christian church.

 Phoebe is the only woman named as deacon (which means "servant" in Greek) in the Bible.

 Greek terms for her titles

 diakonos

 Apostle Paul used the Greek diakonos (διάκονος) to designate Phoebe as a deacon.
 "Deacon" is a transliteration of the Greek, and in Paul's writings sometimes refers to a Christian designated to serve as a specially-appointed "assistant" to the overseers of a church, and at others refers to "servants" in a general sense.
-In the letter to the Romans, apart from the debated case of Phoebe, it always refers to "servants" in the generic sense, as opposed to a church office.
 However, at this inaugural stage in the Church's formation, some argue, it is premature to think of offices as being consistent or clearly defined, and biblical scholar Rosalba Manes argues that Paul's use of the term "deacon" suggests that, like Stephen and Philip, Phoebe's ministry may have extended beyond charitable works to include preaching and evangelization.